Kristian1s/Exam_Project/README.md

 # Exam project --MovieVault--
+## This is my examProject making a fullstack moviedatabase app with authentication, RESTful API and a mysql backend.
+- The app boots up pretty slowly when u initially run it, due to a large script being executed, so give it a few seconds on startup.

+- The script queries external API's for movieTitles, and then an api with the titles to retrieve various data about each movie.
+It then creates nessecary tables and populates tables with data and keys.
+This could easily be avoided with just storing data as json, but i chose to stick with this method to display the use of external data and data handling.

 # Application Installation and Usage Instructions

 1. To use this application you first need to set up a database: